What Is EDI?

 Frequently asked questions about implementing EDI

-a) The adoption of EDI within a company is often initiated by an external request.
+1. The adoption of EDI within a company is often initiated by an external request.
 This request typically stems from a supplier or customer who requires your participation in a digitally transformed process, making it a requirement for future collaboration.
 In this scenario, the supplier or customer serves as a hub, connecting you and other spokes through EDI.

--> In the role of a spoke, your initial EDI environment will be configured to the specifications of the B2B/EDI infrastructure of your hub – the supplier or customer who has initiated this digital transformation.
+In the role of a spoke, your initial EDI environment will be configured to the specifications for the B2B/EDI infrastructure of your hub – the supplier or customer who has initiated this digital transformation.
 However, you now have the perfect foundation to connect to further business partners and start automating and digitalizing your own business processes.

-b) Another scenario is that you are the hub, i.e. the initiator of the automation of your business processes, because you want to benefit from the advantages electronic data interchange can offer your company.
+2. Another scenario is that you are the hub, i.e. the initiator of the automation of your business processes, because you want to benefit from the advantages electronic data interchange can offer your company.
 By adopting EDI for digital data interchange, you gain a competitive edge by making your processes more transparent, secure and efficient.

 The most commonly used format is UN/EDIFACT message (United Nations rules for Electronic Data Interchange for Administration, Commerce and Transport).
 This format contains a number of variations, usually by industry, for example EANCOM.
 These variations are referred to as subsets.